cybertraining-dsc/fa20-523-319/project/project.md

 CheXpert's dataset is a collection of chest radiographic studies from Stanford Hospital, performed between October 2002 and July 2017 in both inpatient and outpatient centers, along with their associated radiology reports.
-From these, created a sampled set of 1000 reports for manual review by a boardcertified radiologist to determine feasibility for extraction of observations.
+From these, created a sampled set of 1000 reports for manual review by a board certified radiologist to determine feasibility for extraction of observations.
 The final set consist of 14 observations based on the prevalence in the reports and clinical relevance, conforming to the Fleischner Society’s recommended glossary. *Pneumonia*, despite being a clinical diagnosis, was included as a label in order to represent the images that suggested primary